agile-humanities/agile-humanities.github.io/_posts/blog/2016-04-29-from-modernist-commons-to-agile-publishing-engine.markdown

 First, we plan to extend the Modernist Commons' multimodal functionality to accommodate not just critical editions but multiple scholarly genres (monographs, essay collections, anthologies, etc.) and integrate a production workflow designed for scholarly publishing.
 This will require an investment of additional resources in the development of our open-source web-based repository, editorial workbench, and publication platform.

-Second, we will integrate the Drupal-based [ONIXlive][onixlive] storefront and deployment engine, which has already been developed by [Intelligent Machines][IM] collective.
+Second, we will integrate the Drupal-based [ONIXlive][onixlive] storefront and deployment engine, which has already been developed by the [Intelligent Machines][intelligent] collective.
 Agile’s ongoing collaboration with the IM collective will target a broad client base in the publishing sector.
 With the combination of the extended functionality of an Islandora-based repository, editorial workbench, and publication platform and the ONIXLive engine and storefront, we will be in a position to deliver a complete production, management, and distribution system for born-digital scholarly publishing.

 **By Design, Cloud, and Open**